 Extensive research shows that practicing the knowledge and skills one acquires helps with better understanding the material, and ensuring they have met the course outcomes.
-For this reason, homework problems will be assigned and graded.
-Each homework problem will be graded to a maximum of 10 points.
-Some of the problems will be from the textbook but most will be problems generated by the instructor.
+For this reason, homework problems will be assigned.
+One problem from every homework set will be graded to a maximum of 10 points; the problem to be graded will not be previously announced.
+You will also be getting 1 point for each (non-graded) homework problem you have worked on.
+The instructor will generate most problems.
 This will help you get familiar with my style of writing problems and framing questions and thus, it will help you when you take an exam.